 We evaluate potential solutions in terms of mapping talking account the variety and flexibility of our media.

-Bus and coach routes are being progressively added to the itransports.fr site and this should be completed by the end of 2007.
+Bus and coach routes have been added to the itransports.fr site and this since 2008.

 Showing the whole of the railway network and all the tram lines from the start of 2006 is already satisfying a significant part of the needs.